Before dawn, in mid-winter, the snow fell silently through the bitter cold air.

 Houkou nodded.
 He and Hyouchuu were both civil servants in the imperial nobility, and thus were listed on the Registry of Wizards.
 They could have listed their parents as well, but none of them wished to do so.
 Parents normally did not.
 According to established precedent, only a civil servant’s parents, his wife and children could be listed.
 Siblings and relatives were excluded.
 While ways could always be found if a minister rose high enough in the government, there were no guarantees.

 Otherwise, the line would have to be drawn somewhere.
-And everybody would be loathe to draw it.
+And everybody was loathe to draw it.
 Hyouchuu had an older brother and sister, and listing his parents would necessarily leave them behind in the world below.

 Gaining imperial rank and position meant taking leave of the mortal, material world.
 Minor officials like Hyouchuu and Houkou were no different.
 At some point, their parents would depart the world and their childhood friends would grow old.
 The day must inevitably come when returning to their home town held no fond expectations for them.

 Well, Houkou would still be there.
-In fact, were Houkou not here, he might not bother coming home at all.
+In fact, if Houkou wasn’t there, he might not bother coming home at all.

 Knowing all this, he’d accepted his position.
 And knowing all this, his family had bid him a fond farewell.
 So he wanted to make the sacrifices worth it.
 He had to.
 Especially in a kingdom with no king.